KhronosGroup/MoltenVK/README.md

 		brew install cmake
 		brew install python3

-   For faster dependencies build, you can also install Ninja:
+   For faster dependency builds, you can also optionally install `ninja`:

 		brew install ninja